roman-milk/roman-milk.github.io/making-scents.md

+===

- ****** Making Scents Ch.
-04 ****** byBoratus© Carol nodded and leaned in toward him.
+Carol nodded and leaned in toward him.
 Donald could swear she was going to kiss him when her cell phone rang.
 The happiness seemed to drain from her face when she saw the number.

  "Hello?" she said, answering it.
 "I told you I was going to a movie with a friend.
 Yes, we just got out.
 No, we were going to go for drinks.
 But I . . .You do . . .You do. . .You do. . .I am.
 Yes, I'll leave right now.
 Bye."